ajeetgupta80/Graph/README.md

 # Graph
-it contains all the practise of graph from the begining
+it contains all the learning of tree from the begining